DREAMS 1-2-3 | Intro to Elements & Components

 The resolution of a dream is the most overlooked yet most important part of a dream, because it points toward how the dream benefits you.

 The narrative components of a story are less tangible than the story elements, but are just as important for understanding dreams.
 Look at them individually and see the story emerge.
 See the symbolism.
 Gain clues.
-Then see how it all fits together into a big picture that connects all the details and conveys the message and intent of a dream.
+Then see how it all fits together into a big picture that connects all the dream details and conveys the message and intent.